 The Longmont Leader came from humble beginnings.
 It has undergone several changes, from its origins as the Longmont Observer to its different iterations of the Longmont Leader under various ownerships.
 Despite the dedication of local editors and writers, those working at the Longmont Leader are ultimately bound by decisions made by its overseas owners, limiting their ability to fully steer the publication’s direction.

-When the Longmont Leader was recently acquired by UP Venture Media, a content marketing firm, they relaunched the website.
+Late summer 2024, when the Longmont Leader was acquired by UP Venture Media, a content marketing firm, they relaunched the website.
 In my interactions with them about potential freelance opportunities, I felt that they lacked the necessary experience and understanding of local journalism.
 Their unwillingness to pay me for new photos, for example, indicated a disregard for authentic local storytelling.
 I ultimately declined their offer.
 It was a difficult decision, but I realized I couldn’t again engage with a publication that seemed so disconnected from the community.

 This is why I decided to create the Longmont Herald.
 My goal is to establish a publication that is truly for and by the people of Longmont.
 We deserve a news source that puts our community first and covers the stories that matter most to us.
 The Longmont Herald plans to fill this gap by offering articles written by Longmont residents, for Longmont residents, and published by those who have our best interests at heart in Longmont.
 It’s time again for a publication that genuinely reflects and serves our community.